OpenNebula/docs/source/open_cluster_deployment/firecracker_node/firecracker_driver.rst

 MicroVM Actions
 --------------------------------------------------------------------------------

-Some of the actions supported by OpenNebula for VMs and containers are not supported for microVM due to Firecracker limitations.
+Some of the actions supported by OpenNebula for VMs and containers are not supported for microVM due to Firecracker's limitations.
 The following actions are not currently supported:

 - ``Pause``
 - ``Reboot``